Table of Contents

 b.
 Flying Shoring

-It can be defined as the shoring which is used to provide temporary support to the party walls of the two buildings where the intermediate building is to be pulled down and rebuilt.
+It can be defined as the Shoring, which provides temporary support to the party walls of the two buildings where the intermediate building is to be pulled down and rebuilt.

-This type of shoring includes all the arrangements for supporting the unsafe structure in which the shores do not reach the ground.
+This type of Shoring includes all the arrangements for supporting the unsafe structure where the shores do not reach the ground.

 Fig: Flying Shoring

 The major components of a flying shore can be listed as follows:

 a.
 Wall Plates